jfischoff/port-utils/EventHandlerPattern.md

 ## Operational Insight Matters

-I think there is view that operational insight is not necessary if your code is correct.
-Even if you code is correct your applications can fail because dependencies outside your control.
-Operational insight is necessary.
+Even if you code is correct your applications can fail because of dependencies outside your control.
+Operational observability is necessary.

-The `EventHandlers` pattern allows one to provide the option for operational insight without being directly tied of a logging or metrics library.
+The `EventHandlers` pattern allows one to provide the option for operational observability without being directly tied of a logging or metrics library.

 The pattern has a few downsides.

-If no client library ever uses a non-trivial `EventHandlers` record than you have a provided a feature that complicates the design but buys nothing.
+It is more complicated than doing nothing.

-Another downside with the pattern is you are giving your users a footgun they can abuse.
-If one tries do something complex in the event handler methods you could accidently break an library invariant or just create a very difficult to follow program.
+Also, if one tries do something complex in the event handler methods you could accidently break an library invariant or just create a very difficult to follow program.

-What ever effects occur in the event handlers should be "beign".
+What ever effects occur in the event handlers should be "benign".
 They should not cause the behavior of the program to change.
-Various forms of logging should in general work with definition but unconditionally.

-On the other hand whatever one does in the handlers will be no worse than making the same call inline.
+## Conclusion

-The primary value for the Event Handler pattern is to provide operational insight without making an arbitrary choice on how to log the events.
+The `EventHandlers` pattern is a simple way for users of your library to gain operational insight without making an arbitrary choice on how to log the events.